conradakunga/Blog/_posts/2025-10-14-serializing-enums-with-systemtextjson-in-c-net.md

 The other available naming policies are outlined [here](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy?view=net-9.0).

-This is important in the case where you are **interfacing with a REST API that you do not control** as a consumer.
+This is particularly important when **interfacing with a REST API that you do not control** as a consumer.

 ### TLDR